Xiejiadong/Xiejiadong.github.io/_pages/about.md

   - /about.html
 ---

-Jiadong Xie is currently a PhD Candidate at the School of Computer Science and Engineering, University of New South Wale (advised by [Prof. Xuemin Lin](http://www.cse.unsw.edu.au/~lxue/) and [Prof. Wenjie Zhang](http://www.cse.unsw.edu.au/~zhangw/)).
+Jiadong Xie is currently a Research Assistant at the School of Computer Science and Engineering, University of New South Wale (advised by [Prof. Xuemin Lin](http://www.cse.unsw.edu.au/~lxue/)).
 Previously, he received his B.Eng. degree from East China Normal University in 2022.

 His research interests lie in big data analytics, especially for the graph/network and spatial data.